 Even though the work in ECHA was very motivating and challenging (+ well-paid), I resigned and moved back to my home town, Kajaani.
 During the same week we also celebrated our weddings.
 Luckily things sorted out and I was employed by Kainuun Etu, for an EU project, English as working language still and for a Greek-origin boss.
 Simultaneously I stood as a candidate in the municipal elections.
 The political career began well, as I was elected to the Kajaani city council.

 When I need to mention my hobbies, scouting is always there.
 I have been a scout since seven years old.
-During these twenty years I have done many different things – being a group leader for children, travelled to India for a seminar and acted as a board member for Finnish national scout organisation.
+During these thirty years I have done many different things – being a group leader for children, travelled to India for a seminar and acted as a board member for Finnish national scout organisation.
 In addition to scouting I like different outdoor activities i.e. hiking, skiing, skating etc.

-I also want to mention my two lovely kids.
+I also want to mention my three lovely kids.
 They give me enormous amounts of love and joy, also grey hairs – but they definitely increase my motivation to be active in politics.
 It is basically the world we create to them, and that world I want to be as good as possible.

 Guess what: We had municipal elections in April 2017.
 And out of all candidates, I was the one getting most votes in whole Kainuu.
 546 votes, when the second best got a bit less than 400.
 Me – youngish Green lady got most of the votes in Kainuu!
 The world really seems to be changing.